Lexical hypothesis: Allport & Odbert

 Allport and Odbert did not present these four columns as representing orthogonal concepts.
-Many of their nearly 18,000 terms could have been differently classified or placed into multiple categories, particularly those in Columns I and II.
-Although the authors attempted to remedy this with the aid of three outside editors, the average level of agreement between these independent reviewers was approximately 47%.
-Noting that each outside judge seemed to have a preferred column, the authors decided to present the classifications performed by Odbert.
+Many of their nearly 18,000 terms could have been classified differently or put into multiple categories, particularly those in Columns I and II.
+Although the authors attempted to remedy this with the aid of three other editors, the average degree of agreement between these independent reviewers was approximately 47%.
+Noting that each outside reviewer seemed to have a preferred column, the authors decided to present the classifications performed by Odbert.
 Rather than try to rationalize this decision, Allport and Odbert presented the results of their study as somewhat arbitrary and unfinished.

 Warren Norman

-Throughout the 1940s, researchers such as Raymond Cattell and Donald Fiske used factor analysis to explore the overarching structure of the trait terms in Allport and Odbert's Column I. Rather than rely on the factors obtained by these researchers, Warren Norman conducted an independent analysis of Allport and Odbert's terms in 1963.
-Despite finding a five-factor structure similar to Fiske's, Norman decided to return to Allport and Odbert's original list to create a more precise and better-structured taxonomy of terms.
+Throughout the 1940s, researchers such as Raymond Cattell and Donald Fiske used factor analysis to explore the more general structure of the trait terms in Allport and Odbert's Column I. Rather than rely on the factors obtained by these researchers, Warren Norman performed an independent analysis of Allport and Odbert's terms in 1963.
+Despite finding a five-factor structure similar to Fiske's, Norman decided to use Allport and Odbert's original list to create a more precise and better-structured taxonomy of terms.
 Using the 1961 edition of Webster's International Dictionary, Norman added relevant terms and removed those from Allport and Odbert's list that were no longer in use.
 This resulted in a source list of approximately 40,000 potential trait-descriptive terms.
 Using this list, Norman then removed terms that were deemed archaic or obsolete, solely evaluative, overly obscure, dialect-specific, loosely related to personality, and purely physical.
 By doing so, Norman reduced his original list to 2,797 unique trait-descriptive terms.
-Norman's work would eventually serve as the basis for Dean Peabody and Lewis Goldberg's explorations of the Big Five personality traits.
+Norman's work would eventually serve as the basis for Dean Peabody and Lewis Goldberg's explorations of the "Big Five" personality traits.